developmentation/logicstudio.ai/public/documentation/bugs and features.md

 ## Reactivity

 - There seems to be a significant over processing of the reactive variables whenever the UI moves.
+(DONE)

 ## Studio / Canvas

 - The ConnectionsLayer seems to have shifted off the central point of the canvas.
+(DONE)
 - The touch actions have seriously fallen out of sync with the mouse events, bring them back into alignment
 - Adding some cards creates an unexpected scroll back to the centre of the Canvas.
 Not all cards cause this, but Chat for example seems to.
+(DONE)
   - - Happens on Agent, Chat and Trigger card, seemingly due to some complex socket registration event emissions.
+(DONE)

 ## Join

 - Create another join for JSON, whereby multiples are brought into an array (higheset level element) or they are brought into an Object, with the socket name the unique object.
+(DONE)
-- Join by type, JSON, array, text, or images
+- Join by type, JSON, array, text (DONE)

 ## BaseCard

 - Generally, PrimeVue components cause slowdowns.
-Loading several repositories causes the UI to significantly slowdown
+Loading several repositories causes the UI to significantly slowdown (DONE)
-- Likely there is excessive reactivity happening across all the components
+- Likely there is excessive reactivity happening across all the components (DONE)
 - Multiselect remains buggy

 ## Input Card

 - Loading Word and PDF documents doesn't result in text being handed.
 Use proper importing
+    - Now loading PDFs
 - Images are not permitted
 - Feature Request: OCR files on input